radish-es/opensourcelaw/content/planning/_index.md

 - The Supreme Court said the HRM may have engaged in an effective "taking" of a private developer's property, triggering obligations to pay compensation under Nova Scotia's *Expropriation Act*.

-- Some [environmental groups](https://ecojustice.ca/case/preserving-governments-ability-to-regulate-land-usage-to-protect-the-environment/) worry that the *Annapolis* decision has opened the door too wide for property owners to demand payment whenever local or provincial governments undertake public planning processes that prevent development on private land.
+- Some [environmental groups](https://ecojustice.ca/case/preserving-governments-ability-to-regulate-land-usage-to-protect-the-environment/) worry that the *Annapolis* decision has opened the door too wide for property owners to demand payment whenever local or provincial governments place development controls on private land.
+This legal liability could have huge implications for public planning.

 {{< spoiler text="Learn more" id="main" >}}